scissor lift harness

 A scissor lift harness is one of the most powerful safety tools available.
 They allow workers to safely complete tasks at heights.
 The Occupational Health and Safety Administration has created strict requirements for these devices, as they protect workers from falls from aerial lifts.
 Not sure when to follow OSHA harness requirements for scissor lifts?
 Check out our related article here!

-OSHA Scissor Lift Harness Requirements
+OSHA Scissor Lift Harness Requirements Explained for 2025

 OSHA scissor lift harness requirements state when and how lift operators must wear a harness.
 The requirements also state that it is an employer’s duty to protect workers from falls and other kinds of workplace accidents.
 Employers must also train and certify their workers before they begin using forklifts on the job.
 Failure to do so can result in expensive OSHA fines and penalties.

 Does OSHA require a harness in a scissor lift?
 It’s a question we see a lot.
 As a part of its efforts to improve worker safety through accident reduction, OSHA established scissor lift harnesses requirements along with other personal protective equipment (PPE) to be worn while operating lifts.
-The regulation that requires wearing a harness in a scissor lift is OSHA standard 1926.451 (g).(1),which provides an overview of how and when to use fall protection and other PPE.
+The regulation that requires wearing a harness in a scissor lift is OSHA standard 1926.451 (g).(1), which provides an overview of how and when to use fall protection and other PPE.

 There’s a lot of confusion surrounding OSHA scissor lift harness requirements, but a thorough review of the OSHA standard, along with recent OSHA rulings have added some clarity to the issue.
 While OSHA doesn’t require safety harnesses for scissor lifts, they may be required due to contractor safety policies, local jurisdiction standards and other guidelines.
 From our perspective, it’s always a good idea to have a safety harness in place.

-compliant.
 Enroll today, or reach out to our OSHA experts for additional guidance.
 We’re always happy to answer questions and point you in the right direction.
 Contact us online or call us at (602) 277-0615 now.

 Types of Harness Required on Scissor Lift

 A scissor lift harness won’t stop you from falling off an aerial lift platform.
-Instead, they work by “catching” the worker as they fall.
-Harnesses also prevent sips and trips.
+Instead, they work by “catching” the workers as they fall.
+Harnesses also prevent slips and trips.
 While some aerial lift operators think of these safety tools as a hindrance, others believe they’re real lifesavers.
 No matter where you land on the subject, it’s important to remember that OSHA requirements trump all opinions.
 Failure to abide by their rules could result in injuries, accidents, fines, and other penalties.

 CertifyMeOnline.net believes that all aerial lift workers, as well as workers on the ground, are entitled to a safe working environment, and that includes enforcing OSHA requirements when it’s necessary to wear a scissor lift harness.